Astara, Azerbaijan: Geography

+Astara is located in Lankaran Lowland.
+The area is surrounded by Talysh Mountains in the west and Caspian Sea in the east.
+The district is famous for its dishes made of rare fish species from the Caspian Sea.
+The king of rare trees in the forests of Astara is iron tree.

 Climate

-Astara has a borderline humid subtropical climate (Köppen climate classification: Cfa) and a hot-summer mediterranean climate (Köppen climate classification: Csa).
-Astara has cool, wet winters and very warm, highly humid summers, nevertheless with lower precipitation.
-The annual precipitation of the city, however, is one of the highest in Azerbaijan.
+Astara has a borderline humid subtropical (Köppen climate classification: Cfa) and hot-summer mediterranean climate (Köppen climate classification: Csa).
+Astara has cool, wet winters and warm, humid summers with lower precipitation.
+The annual precipitation of the city is one of the highest in Azerbaijan.